 The 1990 winner of the Arc Saumarez, was one of the few winners of the race to have never raced over 12fs prior to landing the race, whilst 1993 winner Urban Sea, and the 2004 winner Bago had both raced over, but not won over the trip, prior to their respective victories.

 Contrary to the mutterings of so called horse racing expert Nick Mordin, horses do get beaten in the Arc and come back to win it the following year, as per the great Tony Bin, who finished second to Trempolino in 1987, before coming back to win it in 1988, aged

 five.
 Rainbow Quest finished almost last in the 1984 Arc, before coming back to win it in 1985 on the disqualification of the French runner Sagace.

-To cite this article: Niall O'Connor (2014) "Prix De L Arc De Triomphe Statistics" All Rights Reserved.
-2014.
-Please link to this article; copy and paste strictly forbidden.
+To cite this article: Niall O'Connor (2015) "Prix De L Arc De Triomphe Statistics" All Rights Reserved.
+2015.
+Please link to this article; copy and paste of entire article strictly forbidden.